xsf/xmpp.org/content/blog/newsletter/2022/01/2023-02-05-newsletter.md

 Jabber.org, the original XMPP instant messaging service has [migrated the January 14-15 weekend to Prosody IM](http://www.jabber.org/notices.html).
 Full history: jabberd -> ejabberd -> Isode M-Link -> Prosody IM

-[Paper](https://ieeexplore.ieee.org/document/9968404) presented on IECON2022, and just recently published.
+[A paper](https://ieeexplore.ieee.org/document/9968404) was presented on IECON2022, and just recently published.
 Based on XMPP.

 [JMP's December Newsletter](https://blog.jmp.chat/b/december-newsletter-2022) talks about their new co-op structure, an important security fix in the Cheogram Android app, and a review of the highlights of 2022.
 [JMP's January Newsletter](https://blog.jmp.chat/b/january-newsletter-2023) mentions another new release including a new [XMPP Threaded Chat UI](https://kumi.tube/w/1LQQp5Uia4u8Pdojxen1y8) and new payment options for the service.
-Last but not least: [Writing a Chat Client from Scratch](https://blog.jmp.chat/b/2022-chat-client-from-scratch)
+Last but not least: [Writing a Chat Client from Scratch](https://blog.jmp.chat/b/2022-chat-client-from-scratch) in Ruby.

-Snikket informs about the [F-Droid security warnings](https://snikket.org/blog/fdroid-security-warning/) and their [Securtiy update](https://snikket.org/blog/fdroid-security-update/).
+Snikket informs about the [F-Droid security warnings](https://snikket.org/blog/fdroid-security-warning/) and their [Security update](https://snikket.org/blog/fdroid-security-update/).
 The issues has been solved already.

 PGPainless: [Use Any SOP Binary With SOP-Java and External-SOP](https://blog.jabberhead.tk/2023/01/13/use-any-sop-binary-with-sop-java-and-external-sop/)